Free Wales Army: Symbolism

 The Cofiwch Dryweryn mural near Llanrhystud, Ceredigion.
-The Eryr Wen is visible on the top right of the wall, photographed in 2019.
+Yr Eryr Wen is visible on the top right of the wall, photographed in 2019.

-While the FWA adopted the Eryr Wen, the paramilitary's association with the symbol has seen its legacy endure into the present day.
-During the Meibion Glyndŵr arson campaign throughout the 1980s and 1990s, the symbol was often seen as graffiti or daubed on the ruins of burnt-out holiday homes.
-Nationalist murals across Wales frequently feature the symbol, the most notable of these being the Cofiwch Dryweryn (Remember Tryweryn) mural near Llanrhystud, Ceredigion.
-More recently, the symbol has returned to prominence as a result of the socialist republican youth movement, Mudiad Eryr Wen (Movement of the White Eagle).
+While the FWA adopted Yr Eryr Wen, the paramilitary's association with the symbol has seen its legacy endure into the present day.
+During the Meibion Glyndŵr (Sons of Glyndŵr) arson campaign throughout the 1980s and 1990s, the symbol was often seen as graffiti or daubed on the ruins of burnt-out holiday homes.
+Dewi Prysor, who was arrested on suspicion of involvement with Meibion Glyndŵr, recalled that during his teenage years in Blaenau Ffestiniog in the 1970s, tattoos of Yr Eryr Wen became prominent, and the symbol was frequently painted alongside MAC and FWA slogans at his school and on the walls of the gym.
+In July 1989, members of Parti Lliw Meibion Glyndŵr (lit.
+'Meibion Glyndŵr colour party') marched through Abergele in paramilitary-style uniforms bearing a patch depicting a heraldic white eagle, in commemoration of MAC members Alwyn Jones and George Taylor, who were killed in 1969 when a bomb they were planting detonated prematurely.
+Nationalist murals across Wales frequently feature the symbol, the most notable of these being the Cofiwch Dryweryn mural near Llanrhystud, Ceredigion.
+More recently, the symbol has returned to prominence as a result of the socialist republican youth movement, Mudiad Eryr Wen (lit. 'movement of the white eagle').
 In addition to adopting both its namesake and symbolism, the movement has painted the symbol on defaced English-language road signs on numerous occasions.